CALL TIM AND THE GUYS TODAY

 In most rural regions, you can never have too many sources of water, being able to capture ‘free water’ from the sky isn’t just a bonus, it’s a necessity.

 Robust and reliable, Pioneer rain water tanks safely store and maintain high quality drinking water in even the harshest, most demanding environments.
 With added fire protection, tested by the CSIRO, our rainwater tanks have even been proven to withstand severe bush fires.
+Our liners are all foodgrade and anti-bacterial & anti-microbial which is a first on the watertank market!
+So your rainwater is fresher for longer.

 All Pioneer rainwater tanks are made with genuine Bluescope Zincalume® and Colorbond® steel and are available in a wide range of colours to suit any setting.